DawoodSaeed/Javascript-Notes/README.md

 # Javascript-Notes

-Notes from Eloquents Js books, You don't know JS Series Book &amp; Frontend master courses.
-It will contain everything I study about js
+Notes from Eloquents Js book, You don't know JS Series Books &amp; Frontend master courses.
+It will contain everything I study about javascript.